matisku/community-catalog/templates/bamboo/README.md

 ## Bamboo Agents
 Bamboo Agents will start automatically and connect to the Bamboo Server.
 Agents should be available in Bamboo Server in about 5 minutes after stack's start.

+## How to setup Bamboo Stack in Rancher?
+* Here you can find information how to setup Bamboo CI env: [How to setup Bamboo Stack in Rancher](https://github.com/matisku/bamboo-docker/blob/master/doc/README.md)